 Round trip: Two miles.

-This extremely popular trail gives you a taste of wilderness without subjecting you to a long drive on gravel roads away from the highway.
+This extremely popular trail gives you a taste of the wilderness without subjecting you to a long drive on gravel roads away from the highway.
 Actually, you don’t get away from the highway at all.
-The trail, complete with lovely old growth forest and the 135-foot waterfall, is under the big viaducts that take Interstate 90 over the mountains.
+The trail, complete with lovely old-growth forest and the 135-foot waterfall, is under the big viaducts that take Interstate 90 over the mountains.